camurriusu/Shoutout/README.md

     </div>
 {% endif %}
 ```
-so that if the user inputs the wrong username or password they will get the following dismissable alert:

 ![Alert](docs/alert.PNG)

-I also had no need to check whether the user inputted a username or password, as Bootstrap can do that already:
+I also had no need to check whether the user inputted a username or password, as Bootstrap can do that for me:
 ```html
 <div class="invalid-feedback">Please fill out this field.</div>
 ```
-Finally, if everything goes well, the user's `id` is stored in `session["user_id"]`.
-Then he is redirected to `contacts.html`.
+Finally, if everything goes well, the user's `id` is stored in `session["user_id"]`, and username in `session["username"].
+Then they are redirected to `contacts.html`.

-But what if the user has to register?
+But what if a user has to register?

 ---
 - #### **`register`**
-The register function is similar but slightly more complicated than `login`.
-Like `login`, I use the `err` variable, but now it must also check if the user has properly inputted username and password, following the rules.
+The register function is slightly more complicated than `login`.
+Now it must also check if the user has properly entered username and password, following the requirements below:

 A user can only register if: